M-29/Java-Programing/Java/InterviewQuestions.md

 - Redis-backed custom implementation<br>
 **Ques: why local rate limiting fails in distributed systems**<br>
 Local rate limiting means each application instance enforces its own independent limit.
 If I have three instances with a limit of 40 requests per second each, the system can accept up to 120 requests per second.
 If the business requires a global limit of 40 requests per second across all instances, local counters are insufficient because they don't share state.
 In that case, I use a shared store like Redis or enforce the limit at the API Gateway so all instances coordinate using the same counter or token bucket.<br>
+#### Load Balancer<br>
+A load balancer distribute incoming request across multiple application instance to improve scalability, availability and fault tolerance.
+In a Spring Boot microservices environment, a load balancer sits in front of multiple service instances so the system can handle higher traffic and continue operating even if one instance becomes unavailable.<br>
+**Common Load Balancer Algorithms**<br>
+1) **Round Robin**<br>
+Requests are distributed one after another.<br>
+Request 1 -> Server A<br> Request 2 -> Server B<br> Request 3 -> Server C<br> Request 4 -> Server A<br> Request 5 -> Server B<br>
+2) **Least Connection**<br>
+Least Connections is a load-balancing algorithm where the next incoming request is sent to the server with the fewest active connections.<br>
+3) **Weighted Round Robin**<br>
+More powerful servers receive more traffic.<br>
+#### Spring Actuator<br>
+Spring Boot Actuator is a production-ready module used to monitor and manage Spring Boot applications.
+It exposes endpoints such as /actuator/health, /actuator/metrics, /actuator/info, and /actuator/beans.
+In production, it's commonly used by load balancers and Kubernetes to perform health checks, while monitoring systems use it to collect metrics.
+It also supports custom HealthIndicator implementations so applications can report the status of external dependencies like payment services or messaging systems.<br>